w3c/wai-quick-start/_tips/designing.md

     <div>
       {% include_cached img.html src="content_in_browser.png" %}
       {% include_cached img.html src="content_in_phone.png" %}
-      <p>Display in a wide window with small text uses multiple columns for primary content, visible navigation options, and visible secondary information.</p>
+      <p>Display in a wide window with small text using multiple columns for primary content, visible navigation options, and visible secondary information.</p>
-      <p>Display in a narrow window, such as a mobile phone, or with large text uses single column for primary content, navigation options are revealed using an icon, and secondary information is also revealed via icon.</p>
+      <p>Display in a narrow window, such as a mobile phone, or in a wide window with large text using a single column for primary content.
+Navigation options are revealed using an icon, and secondary information is also revealed using an icon.</p>
     </div>
   </figure>
 </div>